message_cache

 async message_cache.get_active_channels(redis, limit=10)[source]

-Find the most recently active channels by checking ZSET scores.
+Discover the most recently active channels across the whole cache.

 Return type: